-While gardening may not be quite as physically taxing as most yardwork (here's our blog on yardwork) it can still take a lot of effort.
+While gardening may not be quite as physically taxing as most yardwork (here's our article on yardwork) it can still take a lot of effort.
 You need the right tools for the job, and for you, one of those tools may be your prosthesis.

 The number one thing with gardening is that it's messy.
 You need to make sure that the terminal device you’re using can get wet and muddy.
 The TASKA hand is the only multi-articulating myoelectric hand that can get wet.
 Other options include an electronic terminal device (ETD) and a body-powered hook.
 Both of those can get a good grip on a trowel, while the TASKA has great pinching capability for grasping seeds and pulling weeds.